Brilliant Storage Ideas for Three Underutilized Spaces

 1. Working with an attic ceiling

 As seen below, a wall-mounted reach-in closet can be designed to slope where the ceiling angles.
-At the tallest parts, double hanging rods, shelving, drawers and baskets fill the space.
+At the tallest parts, double hanging rods, wall shelving units, drawers and baskets fill the space.
 As the ceiling slopes down, open shelving and one low hanging rod provide additional storage.

 2. Taking advantage of space under the stairs